Best Conference Room Equipment for Small Business

 Important caveat: how it connects.
 The Jabra PanaCast 50 at ~$1,099 is a USB-connected peripheral — it requires a host device running your conference software.
 This makes it fundamentally different from the Rally Bar, X52, and MeetingBoard Pro, which are standalone Android appliances.
 For a certified Teams Rooms deployment using the PanaCast 50, you need a Windows compute device (e.g., a Lenovo ThinkSmart or Intel NUC running MTR for Windows) connected to the bar via USB-C. The standalone bar price does not include that compute device.

-Jabra sells a complete room system solution — the Jabra PanaCast 50 Room System 2 — that bundles the bar with a certified compute device.
-If you need a fully autonomous Teams Rooms appliance, budget accordingly: the room system bundle typically runs $2,500–$3,500 depending on configuration.
+Jabra sells a complete room system solution — the Jabra PanaCast 50 VBS (Video Bar System) — that includes the Android-based video bar with built-in compute.
+If you need a fully autonomous Teams Rooms appliance, budget accordingly: the current VBS bundle runs $3,499–$4,795 depending on configuration.
+(The Jabra PanaCast 50 Room System 2, a Windows-based bundle with Lenovo ThinkSmart Core Gen 2, was listed as "coming soon" as of May 2026.)

 Platform compatibility.
 Certified for Microsoft Teams, Microsoft Teams Rooms, Zoom, and Zoom Rooms.
 In USB mode, it works plug-and-play with virtually any conferencing application.
 The built-in content camera provides certified dual-stream whiteboard support in Teams Rooms — you can share the room camera and the whiteboard view simultaneously, which is unique in this price range.